ohmg-dev/OldInsuranceMaps/docs/docs/extra.md

 # A Note About the Project

-There were two basic motivations for this endeavor:
+There were two main motivations for this endeavor:

 - Create a platform for collaborative map georeferencing
 - Provide greater access to existing online map archives

 Neither of these ideas is new, but I was especially inspired by the idea of the *archival commons*[^1] and wanted to build something with elements of that model&mdash;open access, public curation, and extensibility.
 The wealth of available open source geospatial software offers so many ways to do this.
+I wanted to make this site to present some polished ideas, but consider them more as starting points than a finished product.

 Building around the LOC Sanborn collection was a natural fit, as it is a massive repository of archival content in the public domain that has a good [JSON API](https://libraryofcongress.github.io/data-exploration/) around it.
-I have also long been enamoured with Sanborn maps, and this project is as much a tribute to them as anything else.
+I have also long been enamoured with Sanborn maps, and this project is as much a love letter to them as anything else.

 I have presented about the project a couple of times during the development process: